 The CDC developed and published the CDC Guideline for Prescribing Opioids for Chronic Pain, providing recommendations targeted to primary care providers.
 The recommendations focused on how to treat chronic pain (which is defined as pain lasting longer than 3 months or past the time of normal tissue healing) outside of active cancer treatment, palliative care, and end-of-life care.

-Many doctors were non-compliant with the new regulations, and many lost their privileges to prescribe opioids.
+Many doctors were non-compliant with the new regulations, and many lost their privileges to prescribe opioid pain medications.
 As a result, primary care offices around the country decided to leave the pain management business to specialists who were well set up to deal with the more stringent regulations.

 Attempting to Contact a Pain Management Practice

 John's doctor made several other inquiries on his behalf.
-Still, he finally had to face the reality that what he had believed and counted on for years, his right to prescription-based pain management, was apparently no longer valid.
+Still, he finally had to face the reality that what he had believed and counted on for years, his right to prescription opioid pain management, was apparently no longer valid.

 This is when John reluctantly contacted the Coleman Institute.